w3c/longtasks/README.md

 We think that the triggering of long task notifications does not expose any additional security or privacy risks -- given that timing info is more granular (50ms instead of 10ms), along with adherence of cross-origin policy.

 Document-level attribution enables application to identify and attribute the source of the long task.
-The exposed URL is either self, the URL of the embedded context (at most one level deep -- if cross origin), or the URL of the parent subject to cross-origin and Referer policies.
-These URLs are already accessible to the application and do not expose new information.
+The exposed culprit Window is either self, the Window of the embedded context (at most one level deep -- if cross origin), or the Window of the parent subject to cross-origin and Referer policies.
+These Window pointers are already accessible to the application and do not expose new information.

 Detailed Security & Privacy doc is here: https://docs.google.com/document/d/1tIMI1gau_q6X5EBnjDNiFS5NWV9cpYJ5KKA7xPd3VB8/edit#